 Skin washes, shaving oils and skin lotions don’t need plastic bottles.
 The only reason companies put the product into plastic is to maximise their profit.
-Profit isn’t a bad thing, except when it comes with environmental cost.
+Profit isn’t a bad thing, except when it comes with an environmental cost.
 At Kairn we use brown glass bottles with aluminium lids.
-This helps preserve our ingredients, whilst protecting out planet.
+This helps preserve our ingredients, whilst protecting our planet.
 And we don’t see any reason why others don’t also.

-Kairn fully supports plastic free initiatives
+Kairn fully supports plastic-free initiatives

 We are in full support of causes like A Plastic Planet and individuals like Myplasticfreelife.
 Our mission is to be a natural, neutral BCorp which never uses plastic, creates brilliant products with natural materials, and minimises the total footprint of our activities.

-We hope you love our products, and love the way we go about making, manufacturing and getting them to you.
+We hope you love our products and love the way we go about making, manufacturing and getting them to you.
 Feel good about Kairn products, because we do too.